In the guide

 Understand the law regarding your business trading name; there are particular rules that only apply to 'companies'

-A guide to the different types of formal relationship businesses can have with trading standards services
+A guide to the Primary Authority partnership businesses can have with Trading Standards services